IlanShtilman/eBookLibrary-Webstore/README.md

 Make sure Oracle services are running before starting the application Check firewall settings if database connection fails

-Copy

-Would you like me to add any other specific setup instructions or modify any part of this?
-For example, we could add more details about specific configuration files or environment settings that are important for your implementation.
- Copy
-Retry

-Claude can make mistakes.
-Please double-check responses.

 ## Project Context
 This project was developed as part of the Introduction to Computer Communications course.
 It demonstrates the implementation of a full-stack web application with focus on security, user experience, and scalable architecture.